 SEVEN celebrates remarkable women changing the world!

 How do I join?
 Send us an email (via our website) and let us know you’ve organized a MARCH reading or performance of SEVEN.
-We’ll list it on our special March to MARCH calendar and announce it on social media.
+We’ll list it on our special March to MARCH Facebook page and announce it on social media.
 Plus we’ll provide you with the purple 7 logo to use on your publicity and programs.
-Coming soon: We’ll have buttons available with our brand new 7 logo on them!
+While supplies last: We’ll have buttons for sale with our 7 logo on them!

 And after that?
 Send us your photos, send us a blog report, and we’ll put you on our News page on http://www.seventheplay.com.
 Your performances will become part of a growing archive that focuses attention on the struggles women endure everywhere.